wp-plugins/cpt-onomies/readme.txt

 Tested up to:
 Stable tag: 1.0

 A CPT-onomy is a taxonomy built from a custom post type, using post titles to assign taxonomy relationships just as you would assign taxonomy terms.
-Use CPT-onomies to create your own custom post types or use post types created by themes or other plugins.

 == Description ==

 *CPT-onomies* is a WordPress plugin designed for anyone wishing to utilize the power of custom post types.
 Featuring a full-fledged interface, CPT-onomies allows you to create custom post types and register CPT-onomies **without touching one line of code!**

-= But What Is A CPT-onomy? =
+= What Is A CPT-onomy? =

 A CPT-onomy is a taxonomy built from a custom post type, using post titles to assign taxonomy relationships just as you would assign taxonomy terms.